lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    If CRED is already installed, the SPO moves to Step 2.
 Otherwise, the SPO moves to Step 3.

-2. The SPO determines if the stored CRED is currently valid, e.g., by asserting that CRED has not expired and has not been revoked.
+2. The SPO determines if the stored CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.

    Performing such a validation may require the SPO to first process an EAD item included in message_X.
-For example, it can be an EAD item in EDHOC message_2, which confirms or revokes the validity of CRED_R specified by ID_CRED_R, as the result of an OCSP process {{RFC6960}}.
+For example, it can be an EAD item in EDHOC message_2 that confirms or revokes the validity of CRED_R specified by ID_CRED_R, as the result of an OCSP process {{RFC6960}}.

    In case CRED is determined to be valid, the SPO moves to Step 9.
 Otherwise, the SPO moves to Step 11.